Skip to content

 Primary skill Statistics, optimization, paper-reading System design, observability, product sense

 The practitioner's first principle: Resist the urge to train.
-In 2024–2026, the best-performing AI engineering pattern is almost always: (1) design a well-structured prompt, (2) evaluate on a representative benchmark, (3) add RAG if knowledge is missing, (4) fine-tune only if prompt engineering saturates and you have labeled data.
+The best-performing AI engineering pattern remains: (1) design a well-structured prompt, (2) evaluate on a representative benchmark, (3) add RAG or tool use if knowledge is missing, (4) fine-tune only if prompt engineering saturates and you have labeled data.
 Training from scratch is rarely the right choice—and retraining on every new capability is how ML research becomes AI engineering.

 7. The AI Stack